electronicarts/fonttik/README.md

 When running TinEye the following optional arguments can be passed to alter the functionality of the tool:

 - `-c`: Specify configuration file.
 Given a path to a specific configuration file uses that one during this execution.
 By default TinEye looks for config.json in its own folder.
+- `-t`: Specify the number of threads for multithreading.
+Only available when running 'TinEyeApp_MT'.

 ## LICENSE